TahaMunir2/Maze-Runner/README.md

 - Ensure movement is grid-step based
 - manual control with voice commands (FIR Filters)
 - Accelerator for whatever algorithm we use to generate the shortest path
+- Requires a powerful battery to power it

 Camera FPGA:
 - Requires some kind of hardware encoding to take the workload off the CPU